Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

-\textit{Single-shot experiment shining on the reference layer.} In order to compare the effect of direct and indirect excitation on P-to-AP switching in the same sample, we shine a laser pulse on the substrate side as illustrated in Fig. \ref{fig4}(a).
-Figure \ref{fig4}(b) shows MOKE images obtained after laser excitation for samples with $t_{\mathrm{Cu}}$ = 2 and 25 nm.
-P-to-AP switching is observed for $t_{\mathrm{Cu}}$ = 2 nm.
-Conversely, no P-to-AP switching is observed for $t_{\mathrm{Cu}}$ = 25 nm, despite having observed P-to-AP switching in the same sample with a laser excitation from the capping side.
-Figure \ref{fig4}(c) shows that $F_{\mathrm{P}}$ increases with $t_{\mathrm{Cu}}$ while $F_{\mathrm{MD}}$, for both free and reference layer, appears to stay constant.
-P-to-AP switching could be observed for $t_{\mathrm{Cu}}$ up to 20 nm.
+\textit{Single-shot experiment shining on the reference layer.} In order to compare the effect of direct and indirect excitation on P-to-AP switching in the same sample, the sample is irradiated with a laser pulse from the reference layer as illustrated in Fig. \ref{fig4}(a).
+Figure \ref{fig4}(b) shows MOKE images obtained after laser excitation for samples with $t_{\mathrm{Cu}}$ = 100 nm.
+Surprisingly, no P-to-AP switching is observed despite having observed P-to-AP switching in the same sample with a laser excitation from the capping side.
+It should be noted that the blue ring in Fig. \ref{fig4}(b) (left) does not correspond to switching, as indicated by the line profile shown in the right side.
+As shown in End matter, P-to-AP switching could be observed in $t_{\mathrm{Cu}}$ up to 20 nm.

-To further characterize the switching mechanism, we inserted an insulating MgO layer between the free layer and 100-nm-thick Cu layer, as shown in Fig. \ref{fig5}(a).
-MgO suppresses electron transport, therefore blocking both spin and heat currents \cite{wahada2022atomic, rouzegar2023terahertz,jang2020thermal}.
-Figure \ref{fig5}(b) shows MOKE images taken after laser pulse irradiation in samples without and with the MgO layer.
-As presented earlier in Fig. \ref{fig4}(a) and shown again in Figure \ref{fig5}(b) (left), no P-to-AP switching is observed in this sample (it should be noted that the blue ring in Fig. \ref{fig5}(b) (top left) does not correspond to switching, as indicated by the line profile shown on the right side).
-Conversely, the same sample with an inserted MgO layer shows P-to-AP switching.
-Figure \ref{fig5}(c) summarizes $F_{\mathrm{th}}$ as a function of MgO thickness $t_{\mathrm{MgO}}$, where it can be observed that $F_{\mathrm{th}}$ does not depend on $t_{\mathrm{MgO}}$.
+To further investigate the switching mechanism, we inserted an insulating MgO layer between the free layer and 100-nm-thick Cu, as shown in Fig.~\ref{fig4}(c).
+MgO suppresses electron transport, blocking both spin and heat currents \cite{wahada2022atomic, rouzegar2023terahertz, jang2020thermal}.
+Figure~\ref{fig4}(d) shows MOKE images after laser irradiation for the sample with MgO.
+Conversely, the same sample with an inserted MgO layer shows P-to-AP switching as indicated by the line profile shown in right side of Fig. \ref{fig4}(d).
+Figure \ref{fig4}(e) summarizes $F_{\mathrm{th}}$ as a function of MgO thickness $t_{\mathrm{MgO}}$, where it can be observed that $F_{\mathrm{th}}$ does not depend on $t_{\mathrm{MgO}}$.
+Note that we observe only P-to-AP switching with the laser fluence between $F_{\mathrm{P}}$ and $F_{\mathrm{MD}}$ for the sample with MgO layer.